truenas/middleware/docs/userguide/index.rst

 The Network section of the administrative GUI contains the following components for viewing and configuring the FreeNAS® system's network settings:

-* Global Configuration: used to to set non-interface specific network settings.
+* `Global Configuration`_: used to to set non-interface specific network settings.

-* Interfaces: used to configure a specified interface's network settings.
+* `Interfaces`_: used to configure a specified interface's network settings.

-* IPMI: configures hardware side-band management should the appliance become unavailable through the graphical administrative interface.
+* `IPMI`_: configures hardware side-band management should the appliance become unavailable through the graphical administrative interface.

-* Link Aggregations: used to configure link aggregation and link failover.
+* `Link Aggregations`_: used to configure link aggregation and link failover.

-* Network Summary: provides an overview of the current network settings.
+* `Network Summary`_: provides an overview of the current network settings.

-* Static Routes: used to add static routes.
+* `Static Routes`_: used to add static routes.

-* VLANs: used to configure IEEE 802.1q tagging.
+* `VLANs`_: used to configure IEEE 802.1q tagging.

 Each of these is described in more detail in this section.